 There are several VOLCANOES in Washington.
 The eruption of Mt.
 St. Helens in southwest Washington volcano in 1980 was the greatest natural disaster in the state in recorded history.
 (The writer of this website was there when it happened) This volcano is a National Monument and continues to have minor eruptions.
 In the spring of 2016 Mt.
 St. Helens had a swarm of earthquakes.
 Learn what to do during a volcano eruption.

 The Cascade Mountains divide Washington into 2 different WEATHER regions.
 Western Washington has mild wet winters and cool summers.
 Eastern Washington is drier, hotter in the summer, and colder in the winter.
 The state has Winter Storms and Thunder Storms.
 The western slopes of the Cascade Mountains receives some of the heaviest snowfall in the country.
 The wettest area of the contiguous United States is the western side of the Olympic Peninsula which is a World Heritage Site.
-The state provides information about Global Warming.
+The Washington State Department of Health is working to reduce the effects of climate change on people's health.
 The Washington State Climatologist provides information about the weather in the state.

 YMCA organizations are located throughout Washington.
 The state has a YMCA Mock Trial Program.
 The state also has Boy Scout and Girl Scout organizations and Boys & Girls Clubs.
 Washington has 4-H Clubs and chapters of Future Farmers of America.

 There are many HOSTELS in Washington, and some are on islands.
 The Youth Hostel on Vashon Island has teepees.
 A Youth Hostel in downtown Seattle is very conveniently located.
 Washington also has Elder Hostels now known as Road Scholars.